How to Schedule a Penetration Test Like a BOSS

-With any vendor however, you’re often dealing with the sales team, and the technical people you are speaking to during the sales process will likely not be the same people who will be doing the actual penetration testing.
-Likewise, you may see lots of published whitepapers and talks from the company, but if the company is large, you probably will not be getting those folks assigned to you.
+However, with any vendor, you’re often dealing with the sales team and the technical people.
+But the technical people you are speaking to during that process might not be the same people who will be doing the actual penetration testing.
+Likewise, you may see lots of published whitepapers and talks from the company, but you probably will not be getting those folks assigned to you if the company is large.

 Pentest Team Assignment

-Probably one of the MOST neglected areas when scoping any engagement with any company is knowing WHO is going to be actually working on your project.
+One of the MOST neglected areas when scoping any engagement with any company is knowing who will actually be working on your project.
 A company may have the best reputation in the world, but much of this is on the backs of senior researchers and consultants.
 As with any economy of scale, not everyone can be the best all the time.
 This is especially the case with larger companies.
-Many small boutique firms can confidently say that everyone they employ are rockstars, but it gets hard to be the case as the company grows.
+Many small boutique firms can confidently say that everyone they employ is a rockstar, but that gets hard to be the case as the company grows.
 When first engaging a company, be sure to ask that senior resources are assigned to you.
-Then when they schedule, here are some questions you can ask about each consultant:
+Then, when they schedule, here are some questions you can ask about each consultant:

 - Name and recent work summary or resume